Scouts BSA and Girl Scouts can earn Astronomy/Space related badges through an overnight program at the Observatory!

 Please take a look at our camping policy: Green Bank Observatory Camping Policy

-4. What does the program consist of?
 The program for all scouts is fun and very fast paced, and consists of hands-on activities that meet the requirements for the badges.
 All scouts working toward Astronomy related badges have the opportunity to learn how to operate a working radio telescope to take their own data, and learn constellations in our inflatable StarLab planetarium.
-In order to accomplish all of the requirements for these badges we typically start at 10:30 on a Saturday morning, and end at around 11 AM the following day.
+In order to accomplish all of the requirements for these badges we typically start at 9:00 on a Saturday morning, and end at around 11 AM the following day.
 Sometimes, scouts who have to travel some distance arrange to arrive Friday evening.